-- cause male sexual impotence (the inability to get or maintain an erection).
+- reduce the risk of impotence (the inability to get and maintain an erection) over time.

 When should I stop smoking?

-It is ideal if you can stop smoking at least four months before getting pregnant but stopping at any point really helps.
+It is ideal if you can stop smoking at least 4 months before getting pregnant but stopping at any point really helps.

 Can I cut down instead of stopping altogether?

 Even low levels of smoking can make getting pregnant more difficult and is harmful to your pregnancy.
-Smoking 1-5 cigarettes a day, for example is a risk factor for ectopic pregnancy.
-Smoking less cigarettes does nothing to bring down the the risk of premature birth or low birth-weight.
+For example, smoking 1-5 cigarettes a day, is a risk factor for ectopic pregnancy.
+Smoking fewer cigarettes does not reduce the risk of premature birth or low birth-weight.

 NRT products include:

 Stop smoking tablets such as Champix (varenicline) or Zyban (bupropion) are not recommended in pregnancy.
 So try to avoid these if you are trying to get pregnant because you may not realise you are for the first few weeks.